tock/book/src/course/root-of-trust/userspace-attack.md

     screen_sh1106 = []
    ```

-3. After making this change, run (in the same directory) `make` and
+3. After making this change, run (in the same directory) `make install` so that
-   `make install` so that the new kernel is uploaded.
-From there, press the
+   the new kernel is uploaded.
+From there, press the `RESET` button on the
-   "RESET" button on the board, and look at your `tockloader listen` console; it
+   board, and look at your `tockloader listen` console; it should show something
-   should show something like
+   like

    ```
    [INFO   ] Using "/dev/ttyACM0 - J-Link - CDC".